How Checkers Was Solved

 His relationship with the racial dynamics of the South is also fascinating.
 “I had thought of going to Africa as a self-supporting missionary," he told Sports Illustrated in 1992, "until a sharp-tongued sister pointed out to me that most people who wanted to help blacks in Africa wouldn't even talk to blacks in America.”

-Instead, he became a lay minister at a predominantly black church and left Florida State University’s math department to teach at the historically black Florida A&M University.
+Instead, he became a lay minister at a predominantly black church and left Florida State University’s math department to teach at the historically black Florida Agricultural and Mechanical University.
 He spent 26 years there.
 A yearbook from towards the end of his time there showed a deep and lively campus life in which Tinsley might have been the only white person over the age of 40.
-No contemporary accounts ask any of the black students what they made of their checkers-champion professor, but a colleague was able to describe Tinsley’s role in a local obituary: “At his retirement dinner, literally everybody; young, old, black, white, students, faculty members … gave testimonies about the impact he had had on their lives.”
+No contemporary accounts ask any of the black students what they made of their checkers-champion professor, but a colleague was able to describe Tinsley’s role in a local obituary: “At his retirement dinner, literally everybody; young, old, black, white, students, faculty members ... gave testimonies about the impact he had had on their lives.”
 For a man of his time and upbringing in Kentucky, his path seems almost miraculous.

 One thing is for sure: Tinsley was a genius.
 His genius had been refined and whittled into a strange and wonderful shape.
 He was the very best at this one thing and pretty ordinary in all else.
 One part of him had become almost like an artificial intelligence—narrow but extraordinarily capable—while the rest of him lived this simple human life.

-When a reporter visited him in Tallahassee in 1993, lavender azaleas lined the driveway leading up to his two-story brick house.
+When a reporter visited him in Tallahassee, Florida, in 1993, lavender azaleas lined the driveway leading up to his two-story brick house.
 His home had bare white walls.
 A room upstairs contained his checkerboard and heavily used checkers books.
 Tinsley liked to sit in a velour La-Z-Boy.
 He could never quite explain what checkers meant to him—why he’d pored over sequences of moves for almost his entire life, why he’d kept a magnetic checkerboard by his bedside to work out new combinations.
 It was something close to godly, though.

 “Checkers is a deep, simple, elegant game,” he once said.
 Playing another human great was “like two artists collaborating on a work of art,” Tinsley said another time.